SWSP1013 Social Work Theories

 - Demonstrate the use of ‘reflection’ in theory and practice in order to be able to respond to more complex issues with people and communities.

 Healy, K. (2014).
-Social Work Theories in Context.
-Basingstoke, England: Palgrave Macmillan.
+Social Work Theories in Context: Creating frameworks for practice (2nd ed.).
+Palgrave Macmillan.

 - Brekke, J. S. (2012).
 Shaping a science of social work.
 Research on Social Work Practice, 22(5), 455-464.